Material Topics

 Cybersecurity Governance

-To prevent ambiguity in our work direction and create transparency at policy management and operation levels, GC has implemented an information security management system and asset security practices in accordance with cyber-related international standard ISO/IEC 27001:2013, and National Institute of Standards and Technology (NIST) framework.
+To prevent ambiguity in our work direction and create transparency at policy management and operation levels, GC has implemented an information security management system and asset security practices in accordance with cyber-related international standard ISO/IEC 27001:2022, ISO/IEC 27701:2019, and National Institute of Standards and Technology (NIST) framework.
+GC’s information security and cybersecurity governance consists of policies, reference standards, manual, operation procedure, and software, covering all five areas of operations, namely Identify, Protect, Detect, Respond and Recover.

 Role Relevant Committee/Department